Det var helt Texas!

 As a hobby, Cullen peddled a cream called Skin Pro-Tec II to protect the hands of mechanics and outdoor workers, but his main interest became religion.

 He is now a ‘family man’ and adopted Karen’s two children.
-He also had two children of his own and his wife still stands by her man.
+He also had two children of his own.
+His wife still stood by her man, and passed away in September 2016.

 The Davis mansion was sold and eventually became a steakhouse, a Mexican restaurant and a Bible Church.